eeels22/package-tracker/README.md

 # YellowCorp package tracker

 ## Description

-This is a simple web app that displays a list of tracked parcels fetched from an API endpoint.
+This web app displays a list of tracked parcels fetched from an API endpoint.

 This project was created as an assignment for Software Development Academy (SDA).
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and supports major mobile and desktop browsers/layouts.